 Cookies when accessing the ERCS website

-When you visit our website we use ‘cookies’ to help us understand more about how our site is used by visitors, and to develop our services.
+When you visit our website we collect ‘cookies’ to help us understand more about how our site is used by visitors, and to develop our services.
 A ‘cookie’ is a bit of information kept on your computer.
 It allows us to monitor how the site is being used.

-Our cookies are used to:
+Our cookies are used to identify:

 - what information is downloaded

-- the type of referral used by each visitor to arrive at our site (e.g. via a search engine or email)
+- the type of referral used by each visitor to arrive at our site (e.g. via a search engine or email).

-- track aspects of user visits, including the length of a user’s visit, their browser, geographic location and the use of the search facility on our website.
+They are also used to track aspects of user visits, including the length of a user’s visit, their browser, geographic location and the use of the search facility on our website.

 The box below allows you to opt out of Matomo Analytics cookies.
 If you use an ad blocker or cookie blocker the box may be empty as you are already automatically opted out.